A complete guide on how to Elope in Washington

 San Juan Islands

-Stepping away from the mountains just for a little bit from March to October you even get the chance to see whales along the islands!
-This is a great place to elope if you are looking for something peaceful, slow paced with mountain and ocean views.
+Why We Like It: Step away from the mountains just for a little bit from March to October you even get the chance to see whales along the islands!
+This is a great place to elope if you are looking for something peaceful, and slow-paced with mountain and ocean views.

 Why We Like It: There are so many unique places to stay around here and in the park, think floating cabins on the lake surrounded by mountains!
-There is rock climbing, snow shoeing, skiing, hiking, boating and so much beauty.
+There is rock climbing, snowshoeing, skiing, hiking, boating and so much beauty.
 The closest bigger town is Bellingham, which is a lovely place to dine, drink or stay in.
 Did I mention you could easily leave from there to honeymoon in Alaska?
 We also love it because we call Mt Baker home!
 We choose it as our base because we love that the trails are dog friendly, the summer hiking is amazing, the winter access to a snow filled play ground are all top notch.

 When is the best time to elope in Washington?